-) from 1984-87 and procuced by Richard Smith, the second one was a follow-up to the 1992 animated movie Blinky Bill: The Mischievous Koala
+from 1984-87 and produced by Richard Smith; the second one was a follow-up to the 1992 animated movie Blinky Bill: The Mischievous Koala

 and titled The Adventures of Blinky Bill

 .
-The animated series, by far the most well-known version of the character internationally, was adapted and produced by Yoram Gross and ran for two seasons from 1993-95, with a third season (retitled Blinky Bill's Around the World Adventures
+The animated series, by far the most well-known version of the character internationally, was adapted and produced by Yoram Gross and ran for two series from 1993-95, with a third series (retitled Blinky Bill's Around the World Adventures

 ) airing in 2004.